Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Introduction

 We comment on the differences between the previous works~\cite{Mastrototaro:2019vug,Akita:2022etk,Fiorillo:2022cdq,Syvolap:2023trc} and this work.
-While refs.~\cite{Akita:2022etk,Fiorillo:2022cdq} took into account secondary neutrino fluxes through flavor-universal decays of light bosons, we investigate a broader spectrum of particle physics models and flavor-dependent decays of light bosons to neutrinos.
+While refs.~\cite{Akita:2022etk,Fiorillo:2022cdq} took into account secondary neutrino fluxes through flavor-universal decays of light bosons, we investigate a broader spectrum of particle physics models and flavor-dependent decays of light particles to neutrinos.
 Our analysis extends to estimating the secondary fluxes at neutrino detectors, accounting for the effects of neutrino oscillations during their journey to Earth.
 Refs.~\cite{Mastrototaro:2019vug,Syvolap:2023trc} focused on secondary fluxes resulting from decays of HNLs and the future sensitivity from observations of galactic supernovae.
 In this work, we improve various calculations, including the production rate of HNLs in the SN core, neutrino oscillations, and the event rates at the detector.
 Furthermore, we obtain the current limits on HNLs from SN 1987A observations, building upon the above argument.

 The paper is organized as follows: In section~\ref{sec2}, we present our benchmark model of the SN core.
 In section~\ref{sec3}, we discuss the effects of neutrino oscillations on the secondary neutrino fluxes by light particle decays.
 In section~\ref{sec4}, we briefly characterize the secondary neutrino flux and fluence (time-integrated flux) by the light particle decays.
 In section~\ref{sec5}, we show the new limits on HNLs, $Z'$ bosons, and flavored majorons, including the event rates in neutrino telescopes and the methods of our statistical analysis.
 Section~\ref{sec6} summarizes the paper.
+Several examples of neutrino and anti-neutrino spectra (fluences) and their $e^\pm$ signal spectra are presented in appendix~\ref{appa}.